GestureJoe/Datasheets/README.md

-# Datasheets
+# Documents
-A collection of often used datasheets.
+A collection of different documents used to implement new and/or edit software.